Search documentation...

 Follow these tips when performing the migration:

 • The Lightning sync engine requires your primary key to be unique for every model using the source.
-This is a general requirement for syncs to work well, but it's strictly enforced in the Lightning sync engine.
 If you're unsure if your primary key is unique, check before migrating.

 • If you have a large number of syncs to migrate, please so that we can help you migrate incrementally.